espocrm/documentation/administration/workflows.md

 Workflows automate your business process an easy way.
 You can find it in the Administration panel.
 To create workflow rule you need to define:

-* Entity Type - what entity type workflow is applied to;
+* Target Entity - what entity type workflow is applied to;
 * Trigger Type - when workflow will be triggered;
 * Conditions - conditions need to be met to trigger workflow;
 * Actions - what to do if workflow is triggered.